 Table of Contents

-2019 seemed kinder to the cryptocurrency market.
-Let’s take a look over the top 10 cryptocurrencies and observe how did they start 2020.
+2019 seemed kinder to the cryptocurrency market than 2018.
+Let’s take a look at the top 10 cryptocurrencies and see how they did in 2019 and how they’re doing so far in 2020.

 After a spectacular rise in value, reaching almost $14,000, Bitcoin faced a fallback, hovering at around $10,000 since June.

 The initial speculations said that the sudden rise of Bitcoin could be based on the instability in the Chinese market and that its fall is due to a recovery in China’s yuan.
 Besides that, it’s largely believed that the main driver of Bitcoin’s price is Facebook’s announcement about the Libra cryptocurrency initiative.